-How Film Has Shaped The American Image Of Democracy
+How film has shaped the American image of democracy

 SCOTT SIMON, HOST:

-During NPR's 50th anniversary year, we're doing some stories under the banner We Hold These Truths about American democracy.
+In NPR's 50th anniversary year, one of the ways we celebrated was through stories - under the banner We Hold These Truths.
 How have Americans learned about democracy?
-How do we learn about most anything? - at the movies.
+Well, lots of our notions and beliefs first flickered before us at the movies.

 (SOUNDBITE OF MUSIC)